 - poverty of thought: an easy way to describe this might be that the lights are on but nobody’s home

-- tangentiality: going off on a tangent, and losing the original idea
+- tangentiality: going off on a tangent that may be only slightly related, and losing the original idea

 Descriptors of affect (facial expression of emotion):

 - expansive: unrestrained expression of feelings